ksator/junos-automation-with-stackstorm/README.md

 ## about stackstorm
 StackStorm is event-driven automation:
-- doesnt rely on human input.
+- it doesnt rely on human input.
-- react to events.
+- it reacts to events.

 Stackstorm has network automation capabilities with the stackstorm packs napalm and ansible.
 So stackstorm can fire napalm or ansible content based on events.